orcfax/docs/docs/ITN/overview.md

 This approach prevents scheduled monthly releases that might affect price action and cause more volatility.

-To claim rewards:
+To claim rewards, participants will need to:

-1. Send small amount of ADA to a given address (covering the minimum UTXO and transaction fees)
+1. Send a small amount of ADA to a given address (covering the minimum UTXO and transaction fees)
 1. Shortly after, participants will receive their $FACT rewards.